 Read our weekly emails to students here!

-To schedule a virtual counseling appointment, please call the Student Wellness Center at 717-544-9051.
+If you would like to schedule a virtual counseling appointment, please call the Student Wellness Center at 717-544-9051.

 Our hours are Monday - Friday, 8:30 am - 4:30 pm.